rtama/pubpub-api/README.md

 The goal of this API is to give access to all of the publicly available resources on PubPub.

-Accessing resources or actions that require authentication will be supported soon.
+The API is still really nascent.
+If there is anything you would like to do that isn't available please submit an issue.

 # Running Locally

-First, create a `config.js` file to configure the MongoDB URI.
+First, create a `config.js` file to configure the API Server.
 See `config.sample.js` for an example.

+npm run build-docs depends on raml2html.

 Then run: